dafny-lang/rfcs/0012-unicode-strings.md

 [prior-art]: #prior-art

 Unicode has a long and messy history, and the approach to supporting Unicode varies dramatically across different programming languages.
-Here is the current state of many of the most popular programming languages, especially those that Dafny currently or will likely soon support compiling to:
+Here is the current state of several popular programming languages, especially those that Dafny currently or will likely soon support compiling to:

 ***TODO***